SamanthaPetri/Alzheimers-Oasis3-Thesis/README.md

 **References**
 [1] L. Liu et al., "On the Variance of the Adaptive Learning Rate and Beyond," ICLR, 2020.
 [2] I. Loshchilov and F. Hutter, "Decoupled Weight Decay Regularization," ICLR, 2019.
-[3] A. Radford et al., "Language Models Are Unsupervised Multitask Learners," OpenAI, 2019 (initialisation convention per released GPT-2 implementation).
+[3] A. Radford et al., "Language Models Are Unsupervised Multitask Learners," OpenAI, 2019.
 [4] C. Zhang et al., "Understanding Deep Learning Requires Rethinking Generalization," ICLR, 2017.
 [5] N. Srivastava et al., "Dropout: A Simple Way to Prevent Neural Networks from Overfitting," JMLR, 2014.
 [6] L. Prechelt, "Early Stopping — But When?," in *Neural Networks: Tricks of the Trade*, Springer, 1998.